Katalyse/af-aci/README.md

 # af-aci
-How to start and destroy Azure Container Instance from an C# Azure Function with Fluent API
+How to start and destroy Azure Container Instance from an C# Azure Function and with Azure Management Fluent API.